TheMicronaut/TheMicronaut.github.io/live/index.md

 radplayer('color2', '#000000');
 </script>
 <div class="radionomy-player"></div>
-Through "Glimmer of Sounds", our music radio stream hosted by [radionomy.com](http://glimmerofsounds.playtheradio.com/){:target="_blank"}, we share our favourite music.
+Through "Glimmering Sounds", our music radio stream hosted by [radionomy.com](http://www.radionomy.com/en/radio/glimmeringsounds){:target="_blank"}, we share our favourite music.
 You are most welcome to tune in.
 This stream is mainly scheduled playlists, but every now and then, we make some time for a live broadcast.

 Next live broadcast: <span id="next-streaming" title="2016-09-25T19:30:00+02:00"></span>